Noorjahan153/Task6/README.md

 * Terraform apply
 * Terraform Destroy

-# Project Environment Configuration
+# Project Setup

+## Server Configuration

-Create a `.env` file in the root of your project with the following content:
+Create a `.env` file in the root of your project:

 ```env
 # Server configuration